Understanding your health

 Letter Principle Application for adductors

-L Load Resume walking, then gradually increase exercise
+L Load Resume walking, then progressive exercises

-O Optimism A positive attitude promotes healing.
+O Optimism A positive mindset promotes healing

-V Vascularization Stationary bike, pain-free swimming
+V Vascularization Stationary cycling, pain-free swimming

-E Exercise Gradual strengthening of the adductors
+E Exercise Progressive adductor strengthening

-Phase 1: Protection and mobility (days 1-7)
+Phase 1: Protection and Mobility (Days 1-7)

-• Walk with small steps, without limping if possible.
+• Walk with small steps, without limping if possible

-• Gentle hip mobility within pain-free ranges of motion
+• Gentle hip mobility within pain-free ranges

-Phase 2: Gradual strengthening (weeks 2-4)
+Phase 2: Progressive Strengthening (Weeks 2-4)

-• Stationary bike, swimming
+• Stationary cycling, swimming

-Phase 3: Functional return (weeks 4–8+)
+Phase 3: Functional Return (Weeks 4-8+)

 • Eccentric adductor exercises

-• Progressive straight-line race
+• Progressive straight-line running

-Phase 4: Return to sports
+Phase 4: Return to Sport

 • Functional tests: strength, speed, agility

-• Relapse prevention through maintenance programs
+• Relapse prevention through a maintenance program

 What to do at home for an adductor strain?

-First days (48-72 hours)
+First few days (48-72h)

 • Use compression shorts or an elastic bandage.